 The United States is the #1 consumer of sex by way of prostitution.
-Texas has the second highest number of cases reported to the Nations Human Trafficking Hotline.
+Texas has the second-highest number of cases reported to the Nations Human Trafficking Hotline.
 The United Nations Office on Drugs and Crime 2012 reported that there were 20.9 million human trafficking victims worldwide.
 Of those, 1.5 million were in the United States.
 2 Million of the world victims were children.

 Human trafficking is a 32 billion-dollar-a-year industry of which Houston, Texas is a major hub.
 The average age for children forced into the prostitution business as slaves is 12-14 years of age.
 They are comprised of approximately 64% girls and 36% boys.
 A Study done in December of 2016 by the University of Texas found that there were 313,000 victims of human trafficking in Texas, 79,000 of which were minors.
-Thus, human trafficking is problem, globally, nationally and locally for Texans.
+Thus, human trafficking is a problem globally, nationally and locally for Texans.

 Historical View of Sex Trafficking and the Law

 In the past, victims were simply treated as prostitutes.
 A brothel would be raided, the human trafficking victims would be charged as prostitutes, serve time in jail and then be dumped back on the streets for their pimps to put them right back into the business.
 This did nothing to deter the johns from seeking prostitutes.
 The demand was still present and unpunished.
 So, suppliers continued to supply.